Text-mode access using PuTTY#

 Managing SSH keys with Pageant#

-Pageant can be used to manage active keys for PuTTY, WinSCP, FileZilla as well as the NX client for Windows so that you don’t need to enter the passphrase all the time.
-Pageant is part of the PuTTY distribution.
+Pageant can be used to manage SSH keys and certificates for multiple clients, such as PuTTY, WinSCP, FileZilla, as well as the NX client for Windows so that you don’t need to enter the passphrase all the time.

 Proxies and network tunnels to compute nodes#